mindset-dojo/mindset-dojo.github.io/_insight/2025-10-07-ethical-technologist-ki-manifesto.md

 ---
 layout: post
-title: "⛩️ The Ethical Technologist’s Ki Manifesto"
+title: "The Ethical Technologist’s Ki Manifesto"
 title_mark: Ethical
 date: 2025-10-07
-authors: ["kyle-ingersoll"]
+authors:
+  - kyle-ingersoll
 excerpt: "When the coder becomes the cultivator — ethics ceases to be rule-following and becomes resonance itself."
 ---